 © CEVI Italie

-Vitality of rural areas
+Vitality of Rural Areas

 European wine regions are often located in rural areas where they play a central role in maintaining and revitalizing these communities.
 Beyond employment, in 2022, wine tourism attracted around 36 million visitors, generating 15 billion euros in revenue across Europe.
 This tourist flow not only boosts the local economy but also contributes to the promotion of local heritage and traditions.